AhmedElbossily/Open-cell-Foam-Model-Generation-Using-3-D-Voronoi-diagram/README.md

-# Open cell Foam Model Generation
+# Open Cell Foam Modeling Using Voronoi Diagram

 - Voronoi diagram was generated using n seeds in unit cube to model open-cell foam.
 - Voronoi seeds were generated using [Modified MPS](http://www.cs.sandia.gov/~samitch/papers/cccg-present.pdf) for regularity less than 80%.